Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias in AI-Based Recruitment

 To address such biases, various approaches have been developed.
 For example, Imana \textit{et al.} distinguish between skew in ad delivery caused by protected attributes and skew due to differences in candidate qualifications \cite{imana2021auditing}.
 Similarly, Chen \textit{et al.} \cite{chen2019correcting} tackle recency bias in AI-driven information retrieval, where recent content disproportionately influences model training, leading to bias.
 Additionally, Rus \textit{et al.} \cite{rus2022closing} use a generative adversarial network to eliminate gender biases from word vector representations in job ad text and resumes.
 Meanwhile, Li \textit{et al.} model the job recommendation task as a resource allocation problem, promoting fairness by maintaining consistency across users from different protected groups \cite{li2023fairness}.
 Despite these efforts to mitigate cognitive biases in job and candidate recommendations, such biases may persist through the training data \cite{bogen2018help}.
+The issue of fairness in recommender systems extends beyond job recommendations and encompasses biases in e-commerce and content recommendation.
+It represents an active research area with ongoing efforts to address bias and enhance fairness \cite{jin2023survey}.